Judith Bellaiche

-Judith Sarah Jäger Bellaiche (born 2 February 1971, Lile) is a Swiss lawyer, Green Liberal Party politician and a member of the National Council since 2019.
+Judith Sarah Jäger Bellaiche (born 2 February 1971, Lille, France) is a Swiss lawyer, Green Liberal Party politician who served as a member of the National Council from 2019 to 2023.
 She is the managing director of Swico trade association.

 Education

 Bellaiche studied Law at the University of Basel and an Executive MBA in General Management at the University of St Gallen.
-She took a career in finance where she worked for several years before co-founding a business.
+She began a career in finance where she worked for several years before co-founding a business.

 Political career

-Bellaiche began her political career in her local community as an elected councilor in Kilchberg, Zuric where she served for 8 years.
+Bellaiche began her political career in her local community as an elected councilor in Kilchberg, Zürich where she served for 8 years.
 She headed building construction, real estate and planning department.
-In 2011, she was elected to the Zurich Cantonal Council where she was a member of Intergroup Conference from 2015 to 2019 and a member of WAK Commission for Economy and Taxes.
+In 2011, she was elected to the Zürich Cantonal Council where she was a member of Intergroup Conference from 2015 to 2019 and a member of WAK Commission for Economy and Taxes.
 She was elected to the National Council in 2019.